 We like to be open.
 Heard, happy and no-hiding.

 We encourage the airing and sharing of thoughts, feelings, ideas.
-Awesome or ordinary matters not.
+Both awesome and ordinary merit respect, and are of equal importance.
 Everybody counts.
 The greater the contribution, the greater the impact.

 It all adds up.